-Catherine completed her doctoral training at the University of East London, where she trained and worked in a number of secondary and tertiary care NHS teams, including the INPUT pain programme at Guys and St Thomas Hospital; in a CAMHS team, an Early Intervention team for psychosis and bipolar disorder, and a secondary care psychology service providing Cognitive Behaviour Therapy (CBT) and psychodynamic therapies at East London NHS Trust; and in an intellectual disabilities team at Barts and the London Hospital.
-She also worked at Camden and Islington recovery services for psychosis and bipolar disorders before returning to Sydney in 2016.
-Since returning to Australia she has worked in an early intervention service and with the military and first responders.
+Catherine completed her doctoral training at the University of East London, where she trained and worked in secondary and tertiary care adult and adolescent NHS teams, including a secondary care psychotherapy service for adults with enduring mental health difficulties.
+Since returning to Australia, she has worked in an early intervention service for psychosis and emerging personality disorders; and, with the military and first responders.

 Catherine also holds masters degrees in health psychology and child and adolescent psychology.
-She currently also works in a chronic pain clinic at North Shore Hospital and as a Senior Clinical Psychologist at USpace’s sub-acute inpatient and day programme unit for young people aged 16-30 years old at St Vincents Hospital, where she has developed and is the lead therapist for a schema therapy group and a Voices, Visions, Paranoia and Unusual beliefs group in the day unit.
+She currently also works in a chronic pain clinic.
+She previously worked at St Vincents Hospital’s USpace inpatient and day programme unit for young people, where she developed and was the lead therapist for a Schema Modes Therapy group and a Voices, Visions, Paranoia and Unusual beliefs group.

-Catherine is currently gaining her accreditation as a schema therapist.
+Catherine is currently gaining her accreditation in individual and group schema therapy.
 She also has a number of years experience applying third wave CBT and relational approaches.
 Catherine takes an evidence based approach which also values collaboration, building a strong therapeutic relationship in which clients feel safe and understood, and, working together to develop an individualised formulation and treatment plan.